greg-raven/Uncommon-Sense/_posts/2009-04-04-science-vs-opinion.md

 tag: 'Robert A. Heinlein'
 ---

-If it can’t be expressed in figures, it is not science; it is opinion.
+If it can't be expressed in figures, it is not science; it is opinion.